SrBrahma/fractional-indexing-utils/README.md

 While the fractional-indexing lib works, it lacks some built-in functionalities that I reused some times in my client and in my server, and certainly people that uses the fractional-indexing had to the something similar to what I've done.

 For now, I will just drop its code here as I haven't befriended time yet.
 If you, fellow reader, found this somehow and want a npm package, open an issue so I feel more motivated to do it!
 I created this repo now because commonly I come to useful and reusable code but they never leave my programs.
-This is for now the middle ground between not publicizing at all and creating a npm package lol
+This is for now the middle ground between not publicizing at all and creating a npm package lol.
+Not really too pretty rn, but this won't be popular at all.

 It assumes your FI (fractional indexed) objects has the property 'sortId', containing the fractional-indexing generated key, a pattern that I came up with.
 It could be a dynamic key, but for now it suits me well.